 Driving to Mt.
 Batolusong

-Getting there is quite easy.
+From Metro Manila, Mt.
+Batolusong is two hours away but getting there is quite easy for me.
 Since I’m coming from Antipolo, it only took us less than 1.5 hrs. to get there.
 Using an app called Waze, you can search for “Palaya Farm” From Katipunan, just go by Marcos highway going to Cogeo.
 Along the main road, you’ll pass by Palo Alto where you’ll see garden cottages on your right – It’s a nice private garden, and you may want to take some photos here.
 Go past this place for about 10-15 minutes and you’ll see an arc on the left side with Barangay San Andres (or follow the signs to Palaya Farm) on it.
 Use Waze if you don’t want to miss it.

 2019 Update: The roads to the registration area are already cemented so you can bring your small car if you want to.
 You will not reach Palaya Farm, watch out for the BASEKAMP sign.
 The first busy town is where you will register. (around 5 mins drive from the highway)